Updated February 5, 2026 (4th forecast)

 Best Spots for Sakura + Fuji Views

-The iconic shot.
+The iconic view.
 A five-story pagoda with cherry trees cascading down the hillside and Fuji rising behind.
 You've seen this image a thousand times, and for good reason.

 - Access: 398 steps from the trailhead (15-20 min walk)

-- Best time: Arrive by 5-6am to secure a spot and catch golden hour
+- Best time: Arrive by 5-6am to beat the crowds

 - Google Maps: Chureito Pagoda

-Heads up: The viewing platform is small and packed mid-morning.
-Tripods may be restricted during peak hours.
+Heads up: The viewing platform is small and gets packed by mid-morning.

 The north shore offers a sakura-lined promenade stretching over 1 km, with Fuji reflecting in calm morning waters.
-Unlike Chureito, you can spread out and find your own composition.
+Unlike Chureito, there's plenty of space to stroll and enjoy the views.

 - Access: Walk from Kawaguchiko Station or rent a bicycle